nothke/shakedown-docs/modding.md

 * `spec17_wheel` - used for all wheels
 * `spec17_reverselights`, `spec17_brakelights` - glow as brakes/reverse lights

+All of these objects must have a single material each.
+Otherwise the game will just pick one submesh (mesh with one material slot) and keep the others in the middle of track.

+The pivot of body object must be exactly in the center of wheelbase and track (in the middle of all wheels).
+This is because the game uses just a single value for wheelBase and wheelTrack.
+It will place wheels at 0.5 * wheelBase back for rear wheels and same for front wheels.

 ### Stage

 Object MUST have a single layer of vertex color, which is used for baked ambient light (shadow + GI).
 The vertex color is multiplied with texture.
 If an object does not have a layer it will be rendered black.